 The Davis Center has secured funding from the U.S. Department of Education for the Foreign Language and Area Studies (FLAS) Fellowship program for academic year and summer tuition and stipend support.

-Academic Year FLAS Fellowships cover up to $18,000 towards tuition and a fixed living stipend of $15,000 for full-time Harvard graduate or professional students.
+Academic Year FLAS Fellowships typically cover up to $18,000 towards tuition and a fixed living stipend of $15,000 for full-time Harvard graduate or professional students.
 Remaining tuition, if any, is covered by the FLAS Fellow's Harvard school (e.g., GSAS, HDS, etc.).
 NB: all professional school FLAS applicants must notify their home financial aid office of their application and confirm that the school will cover tuition due above the amount of the FLAS.
 The Davis Center conducts one round of competition for Academic Year FLAS Fellowships each year, concurrent with the GSAS admissions process.
 Eligible prospective Harvard graduate and professional school students should apply for FLAS when they apply for admission.